jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 from one Document  to the other.
 You should display  the old Document, scroll until  the list of  Colouring Schemes  and click on  several of them by selecting "open in a new  tab" each time.
-Then you can do the copy on each Colouring Scheme hab.
+Then you can do the copy on each Colouring Scheme tab.

 Webpage displaying a Cell: if the  Cell is linked to a Glyph depending on a wrong Character, you should create a new Glyph from this Cell and